Rabalais: Something to prove — LSU and UCF hope the Fiesta Bowl is only the start

 For UCF it is not about playing its way back into the elite club, but simply being accepted in the first place.
 The Knights have piled up win upon win the past two seasons, 25 straight in all.
 But UCF comes from the wrong side of the tracks in football terms, its address the mid-major American Athletic Conference and not one of the blueblood enclaves like the Southeastern Conference.

-“A lot of us weren't four stars, five stars,” UCF defensive end Titus Davis said.
+“A lot of us weren't four stars, five stars,” UCF defensive end Titus Davis said, referring to the highest level of recruiting rankings.
 “Just having that chip coming out of high school on your shoulder, you think that you want to be great and you want to do something great.
 And how can you leave a legacy at your school?
 And honestly, you don't know how you can do it.
 But you put in the maximum effort, the maximum work to get there, and we've done so.”

 The Knights don’t have a chip on their shoulder about being blackballed from the CFP semifinals the past two seasons, they have a boulder.
 Of course in their case, being from Orlando, it’s a man-made boulder from Walt Disney World or Universal.